โฐ Minimum Connection Times

 ๐ข Terminal Information

 Tampa North Aero Park (KYO), identified by its FAA code X39, is a prominent privately owned, public-use general aviation facility situated in Lutz, Florida, approximately 20 kilometers north of the Tampa city center.
 The airport serves as a highly accessible alternative to larger metropolitan hubs like Tampa International, primarily catering to private pilots, flight training academies, and agricultural aviation operations.
-The facility features a single 3,541-foot asphalt runway (14/32) and is managed by the Tampa North Flight Center, providing a robust suite of FBO services including both full-service and self-service refueling.
+At 68 feet elevation covering 30 acres, the airport operates a single 3,541-foot asphalt runway (14/32) with VFR operations only, managed by the Tampa North Flight Center providing robust FBO services including full-service and self-service refueling.

 The passenger terminal facilities are designed for the general aviation community, offering a relaxed and functional environment for travelers and pilots alike.
 A key feature of the site is the on-field Happy Hangar Cafe, which is a popular local destination for breakfast and lunch with views of the airfield activities.
 The terminal complex also houses a computerized FAA testing center and several specialized flight schools providing both Part 61 and Part 141 instruction.
 Additionally, the airport features an FAA-licensed Part 145 repair station on-site, offering comprehensive maintenance and engine repair services for both fixed-wing aircraft and various helicopter models.